giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-06-07-easing-2-curve-an-editor-window-to-create-animation-curve-from-easing-functions.md

 I've coded an [EditorWindow](https://docs.unity3d.com/Manual/editor-EditorWindows.html) to create an [AnimationCurve](https://docs.unity3d.com/ScriptReference/AnimationCurve.html) using easing functions that define how much a value changes over time.

 # Introduction
 There are many classic easing functions, such as: InQuad, OutElastic, InOutSin, and InOutBounce.
-All of these are functions that have a `time` input parameter and a return value between 0 and 1 that.
+All of these are functions that have a `time` input parameter and a return value between 0 and 1.

 For example, the easing function `OutCirc` is coded like:
 ```csharp